MHKiT-Software/MHKiT/README.md

     - mhkit.river.io.request_usgs_data unexpected indentation

 ## Push updates to the [MHKiT Website](https://MHKiT-Software.github.io/MHKiT/)
-Using Sphinx, GitHub renders the documentation on the [MHKiT Documetnation Repository](https://github.com/MHKiT-Code-Hub/MHKiT/) as the [MHKiT Website](https://mhkit-code-hub.github.io/MHKiT/).
+Using Sphinx, GitHub renders the documentation on the [MHKiT Documentation Repository](https://github.com/MHKiT-Code-Hub/MHKiT/) as the [MHKiT Website](https://mhkit-code-hub.github.io/MHKiT/).
 The user then pushes changes in the html documentation directly to the [MHKiT Documetnation Repository](https://github.com/MHKiT-Code-Hub/MHKiT/), by doing the following:

   ```Shell
   # Move to the local $docs directory in cmd